Germany–Slovakia relations: World War II

 During World War II, Slovakia was an ally of Nazi Germany as part of the Axis.
-The Slovak Republic under President Josef Tiso signed the Tripartite Pact on 24 November 1940.
+The Slovak Republic under President Jozef Tiso signed the Tripartite Pact on 24 November 1940.
 Slovakia had been closely aligned with Germany almost immediately from its declaration of independence from Czechoslovakia on 14 March 1939.
 Slovakia entered into a treaty of protection Schutzvertrag with Germany on 23 March 1939.
 This treaty aligned Slovakia's foreign and defence policies with Germany, and allowed German troops to form a protection zone in the western parts of Slovakia.

 Slovak troops joined the German invasion of Poland, having interest in Spiš and Orava.
 Those two regions (along with Cieszyn Silesia) were divided and disputed between Poland and Czechoslovakia since 1918, until the Poles fully annexed them following the Munich agreement.
 After the September Campaign, Slovakia reclaimed control of those territories.

 In July 1940, Germany successfully demanded the resignation of Slovak politicians who advocated an independent foreign policy at the Salzburg Conference.
 During the war, approximately 70,000 Slovak Jews were sent to concentration camps to perish in the Holocaust.
 In September 1942, a Slovak-German treaty was signed detailing the conditions for the deportation of Slovak Jews.

-Slovakia was spared German military occupation until the Slovak National Uprising, which began on 29 August 1944, and was crushed by the Waffen SS and Slovak troops loyal to Josef Tiso, dictator of Slovakia.
+Slovakia was spared German military occupation until the Slovak National Uprising, which began on 29 August 1944, and was crushed by the Waffen SS and Slovak troops loyal to Jozef Tiso, dictator of Slovakia.